Specifications of Saga Pearl II

 The cruise liner is powered by 4 Sulzer-Wartsila marine diesel engines, with total output 15,4 MW.
 To reduce fuel consumption and greenhouse gases (carbon footprint), the vessel's hull was coated with special silicone paint.
-Ship's last Captain for Saga Cruises was Nick Sunderland.
+The ship's last Captain for Saga Cruises was Nick Sunderland.

-Ship's drydock refurbishment in April 2017 was at Damen Shiprepair yard (Vlissingen, Holland).
-The vessel underwent an extensive hull and superstructure exterior maintenance and was also repainted.
+The last drydock refurbishment in April 2017 was at Damen Shiprepair Vlissingen (Holland).
+The drydocking included extensive hull and superstructure (exterior) maintenance and also repainting.
 Interior renovations included new carpeting in all public areas.
-Renovations and upgrades were also done in the galley (kitchen), engine room, electrical system.
+Renovations and upgrades were also done in the galley (kitchen and storage areas), engine room, the electrical system.

-Saga cruise passengers are in the 50+ age group, and mainly British.
-This typical UK ship was operated as an adults-only vessel providing child-free environment.
-Next is shown ship's last cruise with Saga - 14-day "Canary Island Delights", with prices from GBP 2300 pp.
+Next is shown Pearl 2's last cruise with Saga - the 14-day "Canary Island Delights", with prices from GBP 2300 pp (double occupancy).